mikblack/GENE360-PopDiv/GENE360-popDiv.md

     bar plots for these two sub-populations.
 Comment on the range of variation that is present, and discuss these results in the context of historical human migration patterns.

+5. The Human Pangenome Reference Consortium is trying to build a reference pangenome which captures the full spectrum of genetic diversity across all human populations.
+A major component of this is the selection of appropriate samples.
+Discuss how plots of Principal Components could help with this process.